boAt Nirvana Ivy Pro

 Main Differences

-• Ingress Protection (IP) rating is IPX4 on boAt Nirvana Ivy Pro and IP55 on Realme Buds Air 7 Pro.
+• The ingress protection rating is IPX4 on boAt Nirvana Ivy Pro and IP55 on Realme Buds Air 7 Pro.

-• Highest frequency is 20000 Hz on boAt Nirvana Ivy Pro and 40000 Hz on Realme Buds Air 7 Pro.
+• The highest frequency reaches 20000 Hz on boAt Nirvana Ivy Pro and 40000 Hz on Realme Buds Air 7 Pro.

-• Dolby Atmos support is available on boAt Nirvana Ivy Pro but not on Realme Buds Air 7 Pro.
+• Dolby Atmos support is present on boAt Nirvana Ivy Pro but not available on Realme Buds Air 7 Pro.

-• Battery life of the charging case is 42 hours on boAt Nirvana Ivy Pro and 40 hours on Realme Buds Air 7 Pro.
+• The charging case battery life is 42 hours on boAt Nirvana Ivy Pro and 40 hours on Realme Buds Air 7 Pro.

-• LDAC support is available on boAt Nirvana Ivy Pro but not on Realme Buds Air 7 Pro.
+• LDAC support is present on boAt Nirvana Ivy Pro but not available on Realme Buds Air 7 Pro.

 • Audio latency is 50 ms on boAt Nirvana Ivy Pro and 45 ms on Realme Buds Air 7 Pro.

-• Find device feature is absent on boAt Nirvana Ivy Pro but present on Realme Buds Air 7 Pro.
+• A find device feature is present on Realme Buds Air 7 Pro but not available on boAt Nirvana Ivy Pro.

 Specs Comparison